 WordPress way to do this is using the almighty wp-config.php file.
-If this define is in the file, change it to memory value you want, if it’s not there add it before “That’s all, stop editing!” comment in that file.
+If this define is in the file, change it to the memory value you want; if it’s not there, add it before the “That’s all, stop editing!” comment in that file.
 Here is the code to find and change or add if not there.

 Method 4: Contact your hosting company

-If you don’t want to do it on your own, you can always contact your hosting company support.
-Some hosting companies can impose a limit on this value, so whatever you try to change it will fail, and only hosting support can change it for you (if they want to).
-If you can’t change memory limit, it is time to find some better hosting that will allow you to do so.
+If you don’t want to do it yourself, you can always contact your hosting company support.
+Some hosting companies can impose a limit on this value, so whatever you try to change, it will fail, and only hosting support can change it for you (if they want to).
+If you can’t change the memory limit, it is time to find better hosting that will allow you to do so.